Congratulations to Our 2021 Winners!

 ILAB/OCFT will perform a preliminary administrative review to determine the sufficiency of all submitted application packages relative to the Submission Requirements listed in Section 4 of this announcement.
 A panel of ILAB/OCFT representatives will conduct a substantive review of the nominations received relative to the criteria listed in Section 3 and will identify a short list of candidates to be considered.
 ILAB will perform a secondary review to determine the semi-finalists.
 The Secretary of Labor will conduct the final review and select the award recipient.

 The awardee will be notified of selection via the contact person identified in the application package at least four weeks prior to the presentation of the award.
-The Department of Labor anticipates that the award ceremony will be held in fall 2019 at a location to be determined by the Secretary of Labor.
+The Department of Labor anticipates that the award ceremony will be held in June 2021 at a location to be determined by the Secretary of Labor.